 Cliffs and canyons

 - Pelekunu – Wailau Cliffs – Hawaiian Islands, north coast of Moloka’i.
 Some of the highest sea cliffs, up to 1,010 m high.
 Drop is not vertical.
 Contain some waterfalls which thus belong to the highest ones in the world, including some 900 m high Olo’upena Falls and 840 m high Pu’uka’oku Falls.

 - Tapueahu Canyon (Grand Canyon of Nuku Hiva) – French Polynesia, Marquesas, Nuku Hiva.
 Very impressive canyon.

 - Waimea Canyon – Hawaiian Islands, Kaua’i.
-Very impressive canyon, some 16 m long and up to 900 m deep, formed by Waimea River.
+This impressive canyon has been formed by Waimea River.
+It is some 16 m long and up to 900 m deep.

 Caves, natural arches

 - Bulmer Cavern – New Zealand, Tasman.
 The longest cave in New Zealand, 67,233 m long.